 Following her marriage to Leander James McCormick Haynes (1899-1968), she became actively involved with community service projects in Evansville, Indiana.
 While raising a family of five daughters (all of whom attended Stephens College in Columbia, MO), she volunteered with local philanthropic organizations for over a quarter-century, especially the American Red Cross.
 Mrs. Haynes bequeathed to her descendants a wealth of oral family history that is still alive and well in their hearts and minds to this day.
 Her philosophy of life can be summed up in this passage from one of her all-time favorite books:

-Papers are submitted to Susan Schmall-Ross in ACES Academic Programs (email@example.com) by March 31 of each year.
+Papers are submitted to Susan Schmall-Ross in ACES Academic Programs (email@example.com) by the third Monday in March of each year.
 The author's name should appear only on the paper's title page.
 Each paper is assigned a number to ensure an impartial decision by the Selection Committee.
 The winner of the competition will receive a scholarship prize, a commemorative certificate, and a copy of The Life and Adventures of Santa Claus by L. Frank Baum (1902), a favorite children's novella in the Haynes family.
-The winner needs to be enrolled in the ACES James Scholar Honors Program during the semester in which the competition takes place, and students are eligible to receive this award only once.
+The winner needs to be enrolled in the College of ACES as a Chancellor's Scholar and/or in the ACES James Scholar Honors Program during the semester in which the competition takes place, and students are eligible to receive this award only once.

 This annual award has been created in honor of the donor's maternal grandfather, Leander James McCormick Haynes.
 Mr. Haynes (a lateral descendant of Cyrus McCormick, the inventor of the mechanical reaper) was born near Bluff City, Kentucky, which had been founded by his paternal grandfather, Stark Dupay Haynes, shortly after the Civil War.
 After serving with the First American Expeditionary Force in France during World War I, Mr. Haynes became a well-known entrepreneur and a highly respected member of the business community in Evansville, Indiana, where he and his wife,Carol Andreae Haynes (1901-1990), raised their five daughters.
 A lifelong enthusiasm for learning motivated him to enroll all five of his daughters – including the donor's mother, Linda Haynes Chappell – at Stephens College in Columbia, Missouri, where they earned their college degrees in a broad-based curriculum that embraced the fine arts, humanities, and social sciences.
 The Hayneses' grandchildren and great-grandchildren have followed in their foremothers' footsteps by earning bachelor's, master's, and professional degrees from Big Ten and Ivy League universities.